 Unfortunately, choosing local storage as a primary method is not an option.
 But, as we mentioned above, in case the Internet goes down, the Arlo camera will continue to record to the USB device as long as there’s free space available.

 Blink XT only offers cloud storage at the moment.
 Yet, it is capable of supporting a flash drive.
 So hopefully in the nearest future things will change, but for now, add it to the list of Blink XT features that are supported — but not yet available.

-The Blink XT lacks panning, Arlo’s “digital panning,” and digital zoom, which is a definite drawback to this model — especially when combined with its lower field of view.
+The Blink XT lacks panning, Arlo’s “digital panning,” and digital zoom, which is a small drawback to this model.
+It’s not like digital zooming enhances video quality anyway.

-The Arlo Pro is definitely the best looking camera on the market.
+The Arlo Pro is probably one of the best-looking cameras on the market.
 It’s a glossy white and, for better or for worse, it’s eye-catching and beautiful.
-The downfall is that It might be a bit easy to spot.
+The downfall is that it might be a bit easy to spot.
 However, if you’re going for more discreet monitoring, Arlo does offer skins for the cameras, including camouflage.